Insurance FAQ &

 - Every new client is initially accepted as a private pay client and pays the therapist’s full Prompt Private Pay rate on the day of service.
 This is so we can insure that your therapist is paid in a timely manner for their services until we have a successful claim processed with your insurance company.
 We will then promptly file an electronic claim for you.
 Once we receive insurance payment, we will either refund your card or apply your credit to balances owed on future sessions, whichever you prefer.
 Once we have established that we are receiving successful payments with your insurance company, we usually agree to only charge your coinsurance amount on the day of service and await direct payment for the balance from your insurance.
 Most Out-of-Network therapists do not offer insurance filing for their clients at all; they will give you a receipt and ask you to do it yourself.
 It is difficult for clients to file them correctly and they commonly get rejected, or the client just never gets around to it.
 Bloom offers insurance filing as a courtesy service, as it is line with our mission to increase the ease of access to quality psychotherapy, and we enjoy our billing software that makes it pretty easy on our end.
 Occasionally we may need to provide clients with a SuperBill to seek benefits from their insurance companies directly; these circumstances are rare and only necessary when the insurance plan is requiring excessive administrative work on our end.

-- Not until the payments start actually being received, and even then, payments are never guaranteed.
-The best way to determine your benefits is to use our Insurance Research Tool above.
-We simply do not have a full-time billing assistant.
-Offering full concierge insurance services would substantially increase the prices we need to charge for therapy.
-While our electronic filing system allows us to claims easily with most insurers, and saves you the substantial hassle of filing claims yourself, verifying insurance benefits is much less time-consuming when done by the consumer.
-Therefore, Bloom offers out-of-network insurance processing as a courtesy service only.
+- Not until the payments start actually being received, and even then, payments are never guaranteed to continue.
+The most accurate way to predetermine your benefits is to call your insurance company and ask them the questions above.
+Our Client Care Coordinator can offer some assistance with estimating your benefits, if you are confused or need a bit of assistance.
+They can be contacted at 512.710.7645 or [email protected].
+Please understand that we can never guarantee our best attempts at estimations, and ultimately you are responsible for all billed charges, so that our therapists are guaranteed to get paid for their valuable work.
+This being said, our electronic filing software allows us to file claims easily with most insurers, and saves you the substantial hassle of filing claims yourself.
+Bloom offers out-of-network insurance processing as a courtesy service only; if we hit major roadblocks with your insurer, we may ask you to take over the process.
 Payment is still due in full the day of your first session, and you are ultimately responsible for all charges accrued whether or not your plan covers our services.
-Certain insurance companies do allow our software to check very basic elements of your coverage quickly and easily, but it is not always easy to decipher or 100% accurate.
+While we can usually check your basic coverage components quickly and easily, there are sometimes exclusions for various diagnoses or services that are not made apparent until the claim is rejected.
+In these cases, we can usually make changes to the claims and resubmit them for you; when insurance payments are delayed we will charge your card and then reimburse the same card once we receive the insurance payment.
 We cannot guarantee any specific reimbursement amounts by insurance, or spend excessive time on billing snags or occasional insurance mistakes.
-Please consult with your insurance company directly for details on coverage and benefits for your out-of-network individual psychotherapy services.
-If finances are an important concern for you, use our Insurance Research Tool for exact questions to ask your insurer.
+Please consult with your insurance company directly for details on coverage and benefits for your out-of-network individual psychotherapy services using the questions above.